TeYuanLiu/teyuanliu.github.io/content/blog/rust.md

 ## Compiler

-Rust's compiler checks for many things such as array indexing, and prevents many types of memory bugs common in C/C++:
+Rust's compiler checks for many things such as array indexing, and prevents many types of memory bug common in C/C++:
--   Dangling pointers
+-   Segmentation fault (invalid memory address or null pointer dereference)
 -   Use-after-free
 -   Double free